igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 So far, so good, but what would you do if you needed to embed videos from video-sharing providers other than YouTube and Vimeo.
 For example, let's say you want to use a video hosted on Bilibili, one of the major Chinese video-on-demand platforms.
-Simply trying to place the following iframe embed HTML element will not work:
+Simply trying to place the following `iframe` embed element will not work:
 ```html
 <iframe src="//player.bilibili.com/player.html?bvid=BV1sN411o7fr&page=1&high_quality=1&danmaku=0"
         scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"></iframe>
 ```

 {{< toc >}}